angeete/Data-Analysis-For-Recipes-And-Ratings/README.md

 The other two outlier review also had quite high cooking times.
 The names of these were recipes are "how to make homemade vanilla" and "how to make homemade fruit liquers".
 When looking up the standard time needed to makes these recipes, they ranged from a few weeks to a few months to even years, so the high cooking times for these two recipes made sense.
 Therefore we decided to keep these two recipes in the dataframe.

+//embed data-cleaned dataframe//

 ### Univariate Plot Analyses
 #### Univariate Analysis Plot 1: Average Ratings Distribution
-We used a histogram to showcase the average ratings distribution and from this we can see, that most of the recipies have an average rating of 5 stars.
+We used a histogram to showcase the average ratings distribution.
+From this distrubtion, we can see that most of the recipies have an average rating of 5 stars.
 Note that we use average ratings here since ratings are given as a list as there are multiple ratings per recipe.
+Because the distribution shows that most recipes receive an average rating of 5, recipes with slightly lower average ratings are more significant than we would think.

 <iframe
 src="assets/avg_rating_univariate.html"